rdeits/iris-distro/Readme.md

 Introduction
 ============

-This package contains the IRIS algorithm for iterative convex regional inflation by semidefinite programming, implemented in MATLAB and Python.
+This package contains the IRIS algorithm for iterative convex regional inflation by semidefinite programming, implemented in C++ with bindings for MATLAB and Python.
 It is designed to take an environment containing many (convex) obstacles and a start point, and to compute a large convex obstacle-free region.
 This region can then be used to define linear constraints for some other objective function which the user might want to optimize over the obstacle-free space.
 The algorithm is described in:

 R.&nbsp;L.&nbsp;H. Deits and R.&nbsp;Tedrake, &ldquo;Computing large convex regions of
   obstacle-free space through semidefinite programming,&rdquo; Submitted